 Sue is a phenomenon: she brings to life social media and IT

 I am a Senior Research Associate in the Department of Computer Science at University College London, an associate at DSRPTN an all female technology and digital consultancy, and a mentor at Google campus for mums.
 A champion for women in computing, I founded BCSWomen the UK’s first online network for women in tech, and #techmums, a social enterprise which empower mums and their families through technology.

 One of the most inspiring people I’ve met in a long time

-Sue is well known for her successful online and offline campaigning and activism around digital social inclusion and Saving Bletchley Park.
+I am well known for my successful online and offline campaigning and activism around digital social inclusion and Saving Bletchley Park.
 I am a frequent public speaker, a social media-holic, mum of four and grandmother of one.

-With 20+ years experience in academia Sue is also an accomplished academic manager and research centre director with more than 40 publications and a PhD in software engineering.
+With 20+ years experience in academia I am also an accomplished academic manager and research centre director with more than 40 publications and a PhD in software engineering.